github/vscode-codeql/extensions/ql-vscode/README.md

 You can easily keep up-to-date with the latest changes to the [CodeQL standard libraries](https://github.com/github/codeql).

-If you're using the (CodeQL starter workspace)[https://github.com/github/vscode-codeql-starter/], you can pull in the latest standard libraries by running:
+If you're using the [CodeQL starter workspace](https://github.com/github/vscode-codeql-starter/), you can pull in the latest standard libraries by running:
 ```shell
 $ git pull
 $ git submodule update --recursive